ramit-mitra/code-watchdog/README.md

 ### *validator :*
 *Validates and provides fallback insights to handle missing dependencies/artifacts*
 Define your custom validators to handle exceptions from missing dependencies.
 By default, config.js is required as this is the validator to the directory configuration

+## Technical Documentation
+*Getting started using this tool is easy.
+I've developed it as an extensible framework that binds tools you want to run, to the filetype on which it needs to be executed, on change.
+This decoupled approach brings modularity to the project and provides an exceptional level of customization.
+At its core is the `index.js` that binds the appication components to the application logic.
+You can hook custom events and extend the use furthur as per your requirement.*
+*All configurations are simple JSON arrays that is easy to understand and easy to configure and re-use.
+This tool is very lightweight and hence can be used without much overhead.*

+#### I'm presently looking for suggestions on how to make this tool better.
+Feature updates and enhancements are being worked on.
+To collaborate, please FORK this repository and build your enhancement.
+Raise a PR to contribute, and I will be happy to look into it.